Azirool/Mini-Frontend-Project/README.md

-# Frontend Web Projects
+# Mini-Components Frontend Web Projects

-This GitHub repository contains five frontend web projects, each located in its respective folder.
+This GitHub repository contains five mini-components frontend web projects, each located in its respective folder.
 These projects were created using HTML and Tailwind CSS to provide simple and professional user interfaces.

 ## Project List